Power Line: Contributors

-In 2007, Forbes recognised Hinderaker as the #19th "biggest and brightest star on the web" on the strength of Powerline's work on Rathergate.

 Rathergate

 Power Line gained widespread recognition during the 2004 Killian documents controversy relating to a CBS report on George W. Bush's service in the Texas Air National Guard, starting with a post entitled "The Sixty-First Minute"; Powerline is credited with helping break the story.
 Conservatives (including Power Line, National Review Online and Little Green Footballs) referred to the controversy as "Rathergate".
 The blogs and their readers questioned the authenticity of the documents, presenting hints of supposed forgery.
 After noting that the alleged documents used a proportional font, Power Line helped advance the story, triggering coverage by mainstream media outlets.
 Dan Rather apologized and resigned from the CBS anchor chair.